KendrickBelizaire/Tweely/README.md

-# Tweely - Twitter Clone
+# Tweely - Twitter Clone-
+Tweely is a simplified Twitter clone that allows users to post short messages (tweets), follow other users, and engage with content via likes and comments.
+It mimics core functionalities of Twitter, focusing on real-time user interaction and content sharing.

 # Overview
 Tweely is a simplified Twitter clone that allows users to post short messages (tweets),